 Try This Posture Test At Your Next Meal

-At your next meal try to sit for the entire meal without resting you’re back against the back of the chair.
-Sit up straight, arch your back slightly, with your shoulders back and down, and without leaning against the back of the chair.
+At your next meal, try to sit for the entire meal without resting you’re back against the back of the chair.
+Instead, sit up straight, arch your back slightly, with your shoulders back and down, without leaning against the back of the chair.
 If you cannot do this for 30 minutes, your posture is likely affecting your digestive process and causing acid reflux symptoms (heartburn).

 Best Sleeping Position If You Have GERD

 The best sleeping position is on your left side.
 In this position, the LES is naturally higher than the opening to the stomach, allowing gravity to help the LES contain stomach acids while lying.
 In addition, sleeping on your left side puts the LES in an advantaged position, making it easier for the LES and gravity to keep the contents of the stomach from refluxing into the esophagus.Sleeping on your right side puts the opening to the stomach above the LES so that it is constantly fighting to stay closed.
 Eventually, the muscles of the LES will tire and allow the stomach contents to flow into the esophagus.